nebulaeonline/microauthd/README.md

 Check out my blog post on [why microauthd](https://purplekungfu.com/Post/9/dont-roll-your-own-auth) and my dev.to post on [microauthd](https://dev.to/nebulae/i-rolled-my-own-auth-p8o).

+**2025-06-25**

+PKCE (Proof Key for Code Exchange) is now implemented.
+The example is served up from the public folder.
+Empty this folder out if you don't want files served from it; I will likely add an option to enable/disable the static file hosting, but it is not implemented yet.

+PKCE is a security measure that mitigates the risk of authorization code interception attacks.
+It is primarily used in OAuth 2.0 and OpenID Connect flows to enhance security, especially for public clients (like mobile or single-page applications) that cannot securely store client secrets.
+It is similar to a challenge-response system.
+In the PKCE flow, the client generates a code verifier and a code challenge.
+The code verifier is a random string, while the code challenge is derived from the code verifier using a transformation method (usually SHA-256).
+When the client requests an authorization code, it includes the code challenge.
+Later, when exchanging the authorization code for an access token, the client must provide the original code verifier.
+The server then verifies that the code verifier matches the code challenge and issues the access token if they match.

 **2025-06-24**

 Some people are confused about what exactly microauthd is.
 You would use this instead of the built-in ASP.NET Core Identity system when you need real authentication across multiple platforms — not just a website. microauthd is built for shared login across web, SPA, mobile, and desktop apps, with proper token issuance, refresh, revocation, and machine-to-machine support.
 It separates identity from UI, so your backend services, CI jobs, and clients all speak the same auth language — without tying your auth logic to Razor Pages or EF Core.